pieterdp/hx_website/README.md

 * This module uses the [puppetlabs-apache](https://forge.puppet.com/puppetlabs/apache)-module, so it will automatically purge all (Apache) configuration files not managed by Puppet.
 It will not be possible to create your own Virtual Hosts, unless you disable the module first.

 * If you want to change the configuration of the Apache web server, you must do so in `pp_apache`.
-Inclusion of `pp_apache` is required before you can use this module.

 ### Setup Requirements